DEVELOPING AN INTERIOR DESIGN TEAM AND HOW TO CREATE A SUCCESS OF IT

 - Staffing.
 They ensure that roles are filled with qualified individuals who have trained appropriately and can meet the company’s objectives.

 - Salary and benefits program.
-They organise the total compensation programs of the studio as a whole, as well as individual salary situations.
+They organize the total compensation programs of the studio as a whole, as well as individual salary situations.

 Other staff positions